albertostefanelli/new-academic/content/authors/admin/_index.md

 ---

 I am a FWO PhD Fellow at the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
-My research interests are mostly within the field of public opinion, voting behaviour, and attitudes towards democracy.
-My PhD is on radical belief systems, conditionality of liberal values, and polarisation.
-I am currently working on the questionnaire design and data collection for the Belgian National Electoral Study (BNES) and the Belgian Ethnic Minorities Election Study (BEMES).
+My research interests are mostly within the field of public opinion, statistics, voting behaviour, and attitudes towards democracy.

+More precisely, my PhD is on radical belief systems, conditionality of liberal values, and polarisation.
+I am currently working on the questionnaire design, data collection, and exploratory data analysis for the Belgian National Electoral Study (BNES) and the Belgian Ethnic Minorities Election Study (BEMES).

 Methods wise, I am particularly interested in conjoint analysis, matching and standardization techniques, graphical causal models, machine learning, and big data.